-For this example, click on the large “Translate” icon and then on the “Next” button.
+For this example, click the Translate button then click Next.
 Step 2 of the wizard will pass by automatically since we are translating in a single language.
 Step 3 provides a summary of the elements that will be translated.
-Hit the “Start processing” button to get started.
-You should see the following result:

-You can observe how the new element’s content has been prepended with [Translate to German:].
-Also note that it is hidden by default, so that incomplete translations don’t turn up on the web site.
+The German version of the content element is now prepended with [Translate to German:].
+The element is hidden by default, so that incomplete translations aren’t displayed on the frontend until you are ready.

-The Page module may now seem cluttered, with one column per existing translation.
-It is possible to view a single language at a time and with the original layout, by switching back to the “Columns” mode and choosing a specific language in the docheader.
+The Page module may now seem cluttered, with one column for each translation.
+You can view a single language at a time by switching back to the “Columns” mode and choosing a specific language in the docheader.